Y4HYA4/RPSxPingPong/README.md

  - **Rock Paper Scissor**

 ----------------------------------------
-### Games created with plain HTML,JS and CSS.
+### Games created with:
+- Plain HTML,JS and CSS.
- A quick host using Github Pages.
+- A quick host using Github Pages.